samcat437/Milestone-2/README.md

 1. As a visiting user, I would like to view the question displayed on page one at a time.
 2. As a visiting user, I would like to click on a button in order to make a response.
 3. As a visiting user, I would like to check my answer.
-4. As a visiting user, I would like to view my correct answers in the score section.
+4. As a visiting user, I would like to view how many correct answers I had in the score section.
 5. As a visiting user, I would like to navigate back to the home or the lesson page at any time via the navbar.

 ## Features